Xeo786/Rufaydium-Webdriver/README.md

 Element.Click() ; sent simple click
-Element.Move() ; move mouse pointer to that element it will help drag drop stuff see session.click and session.move Element.clear() ; will clear selected item / uploaded file or content text ; getting value  element should be input box or editable other wise you need to use Session.CDP approach ; to modify element selenium user will understand what I am talking about MsgBox, % Element.value
+Element.Move() ; move mouse pointer to that element it will help drag drop stuff see session.click and session.move Element.clear() ; will clear selected item / uploaded file or content text
-;setting value
-Element.value := "somevalue"

-Element.InnerText ; return with innerText
-; you cannot set innerText using this approach you will need Session.CDP approach , CDP can modify whole DOM ; if element is innerText based edit box we can simply use Element.SendKey()

 ; Attribs properties & CSS
 Element.GetAttribute(Name) ; return with required attribute